Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

   * You may navigate to [Azure Policy Compliance](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Compliance) to verify in Azure Portal.
   * When there are deployment errors:

-      * Navigate [Management Groups](https://portal.azure.com/#blade/Microsoft_Azure_ManagementGroups/ManagementGroupBrowseBlade/MGBrowse_overview) in Azure Portal
+      * Navigate to [Management Groups](https://portal.azure.com/#blade/Microsoft_Azure_ManagementGroups/ManagementGroupBrowseBlade/MGBrowse_overview) in Azure Portal
       * Select the top level management group (i.e. `pubsec`)
       * Select Deployments
       * Review the deployment errors